-St Martin's Church, Trimley, created an interactive nativity trail in their churchyard for all to enjoy.
+A £500 grant from the Growth fund enabled St Martin's Church, Trimley, to create an interactive nativity trail in their churchyard for all to enjoy.

 The trail, in situ for roughly a month, consisted of five stations highlighting the story of Christmas.
 Each station had large wooden silhouettes (up to 5 feet tall!), and depicted the story as so:

 - The announcement

 - The Shepherds